 Perhaps under the influence of Greek literature, homosexuality in this period was conflated with pederasty.
 In both the poetry of the time and the legal cases that have come to light, the relationship under scrutiny was nearly always that of an adult male and an adolescent boy.
 The sexualisation of boys was further entrenched in English urban culture by the theatrical practice of having female roles played by boys and young men.

 Indeed the Venetian authorities were so worried about the proliferation of sodomy that they decreed that prostitutes should bare their breasts in an effort to persuade young men to part with their money!
-The bridge where the prostitutes displayed themselves is still known as the Ponte de le Tette (above).
+The bridge where the prostitutes displayed themselves is still known as the Ponte delle Tette (in fact there are two of them, as I recently discovered).

 Given all these factors, I imagined a culture where gay relationships between adults could slip under the radar, or even be tolerated in certain circles: amongst the more intellectual coteries at court, for example, and most likely amongst the theatre fraternity, which has always attracted outsiders.
 In other words, exactly the social circles that my characters move in.